Chub (also known as Chevin) (Leuciscus Cephalus)

 Weight: Small chub are often mistaken for dace, but it’s easy to tell the difference, as the chub has a convex-shaped anal fin compared to the dace’s concave fin.
 The fish are veracious feeders and for the river angler will feed in the coldest conditions when all others are in a comatose state.
 As a river species a chub of 5lb was seen as a specimen, but with the introduction of high protein baits a fish of 6lb and even 7lb on some southern venues is achievable.
 Today you will also find big chub in stillwaters, especially in those close to rivers where the fish have migrated during times of flooding.
 The fish in these venues quickly grow big due to a rich food supply and little in the way of competition.
 The current British best was taken from a gravel pit

-British Record: 8lb 14oz, Rob Tough in 2004 from an undisclosed private southern stillwater (a claim is being considered for a 9lb 4oz fish from a lake in Oxfordshire).
+British Record: 9lb 5oz fish.
+Andy Maker from a stillwater in Gloucestershire in June 2007.
 In some parts of Europe they can grow much bigger than this

 Length: Rarely exceeds 50cm, but some have reached 51cm